osu-eesc/cms-docs/user-guide/docs/using-site.md

 ### Location-Based Navigation

-Many visitors familiar with the old website expect to find content on their county’s page.
 Counties, like programs, maintain pages to organize and direct visitors toward content.
 People can find their county on the “Locations” page under “Find Us” in the top black menu bar.

 > #### Case Study: Finding a Newsletter
 A newsletter called [*GROWING*](https://extension.oregonstate.edu/newsletter/growing) is published in Linn and Benton Counties.
 A person might find this newsletter on the Extension site in several ways.